 First, each of the regulations at issue "fill up the details" of the authorizing statute.
 (PaintCare, supra, 233 Cal.App.4th at p.
 1311.)
-Defendant DOJ is authorized to "adopt regulations for the purpose of implementing" the authorizing statute.
-(Pen.
-Code \$30900(b)(5).)
-The regulations at issue here each appear to do just that, such that the APA exemption would apply.
-The challenged regulations ensure that eligible weapons are registered, by eligible applicants, through an understandable registration process.
+Defendant DOJ is authorized to "adopt regulations for the purpose of implementing" the authorizing statute. \$30900(b)(5).)
+The regulations at issue here each appear to do just that, such that the APA exemption would apply. challenged regulations ensure that eligible weapons are registered, by eligible applicants, through an understandable registration process.

 Second, the challenged regulations appear to carry out the intention of the Legislature, i.e., to require registration of "bullet button" firearms, based on the "finding that each firearm has such a high rate of fire and capacity for firepower that its function as a legitimate sports or recreational firearm is substantially outweighed by the danger that it can be used to kill and injure human beings."
 (Pen.
 Code §30505(a).)
 Penal Code section 30900 provides that "an assault weapon that does not have a fixed magazine, as defined in Section 30515, including those weapons with an ammunition feeding device that can be readily removed from the firearm with the use of a tool, shall register the firearm before July 1, 2018[.]"
 DOJ's interpretation of the italicized portion of the statute does not appear to be an abuse of discretion; moreover, DOJ's interpretation indicates consideration of the purpose of the enabling statute, legislative intent behind the Assault Weapons Control Act, and the reality of devising an efficient and understandable registration process.
 The Court finds that the weight of the evidence supports Defendants' position that the regulations as promulgated are within the APA exemption provided by Penal Code section 30900, subdivision (b) (5).
+C. Disposition Accordingly, the petition writ of mandate, and declaratory and injunctive relief, is denied.
+Dated this 3012 day of May, 2018.